cmecmetrics/Drought_Metrics/README.md

 ### Principal Metrics
 The user has the option to reuse the results of a previous Principal Features Analysis or to generate new principal metrics.

-To use the results of an old PFA analysis, set the optional `pfa` key to the path for those PFA results (by default named 'output_principal_metrics_column_defined').
+To use the results of an old PFA analysis, set the optional `pfa` key to the absolute path for those PFA results.

-By default, cmec_drought_metrics.sh expects the principal metrics file to be placed in the Drought Metrics code folder.
+By default, Drought Metrics uses the principal metrics file 'output_principal_metrics_column_defined' found in the Drought Metrics code folder.

 ### Watershed Boundaries
 This analysis requires a shapefile containing watershed boundaries.
 The boundary features must contain the fields "Name" and "geometry".